mastermindccr/pts3-front-end/front/README.md

     -insert Javascript SDK to load in Facebook plugin -use swipeable view to create banner

+# Issues
+### Facebook fan pages on front stage may cause some problems, possible causing reasons:
+    -browser caches old version even if sdk version updates -other plugins(AD Blocks etc.)stop facebook sdk from loading -safari may have privacy policy to hinder facebook sdk from loading

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).